YunYeoHyang/jmyp-parent/README.md

 # 2018.12.25 #
 the fifth pushing , add new function -- we can see product's info , fix some bug like: pojo classes don't work.
 But also have a flew bugs , the product comments can not work , will fix on next update.

+# 2018.12.26 #
+the sixth pushing , fix the last problem that the product comments can not work , but UserFace does't have in SHOP database .
+So in the future ,should add this field in SHOP.